core-wg/resource-directory/draft-ietf-core-resource-directory.md

 and later look up the victim's /.well-known/core content in the RD.
 Mitigation for this is recommended in {{simple}}.

-The Registration Resource path is visible to any client that is allowed endpoint lookup, and can be extracted by resource lookup clients as well.
+The registration resource path is visible to any client that is allowed endpoint lookup, and can be extracted by resource lookup clients as well.
 The same goes for registration attributes that are shown as target attributes or lookup attributes.
-The RD needs to consider this in the choice of Registration Resource paths, and administrators or endpoint in their choice of attributes.
+The RD needs to consider this in the choice of registration resource paths, and administrators or endpoint in their choice of attributes.

 ## Access Control